ferhanture/WikiBitext/README.md

 ```

 ---------------------------------

+Similar German-English document pairs found by the cross-lingual pwsim algorithm (and ground truth pairs), as described in Ture, Lin and Elsayed, SIGIR 2011:

 `d1000_q300_t400_b2000.pwsim-all` : all docno pairs, found simiar by the cross-lingual pwsim algo, with parameters #bits=1000, #tables=300, hamming threshold=400, windowsize=2000
 `d1000_q300_t400_b2000.pwsim-sample` : docno pairs corresponding to the 1064 sampled German docnos